mirecekd/xmtg/README.md

-# xmtg (Xiaomi Mqtt To Garmin connect)
+# xmtg (Xiaomi smart scale Mqtt To Garmin connect)

-Docker container to upload data from Xiaomi mi smart scale to https://connect.garmin.com
+Docker container to upload data from Xiaomi Mi Smart Scale (and other bluetooth capable smart scales) to https://connect.garmin.com.

 Tested on Python 3.5 & Python 3.8